The-OpenROAD-Project/OpenLane/docs/source/contributing_to_docs.rst

 Building documentation locally
 --------------------------------------------------------------------------------

-.. note:: ``venv`` for sphinx documentation is not the same ``venv`` used for development of OpenLane.
-Avoid mixing them.

-In order to contribute to documentation, it is useful to take a look at a preview, before pushing your changes.
-For this purpose, you can install the sphinx and build the documentation.
+Assuming you have OpenLane installed it will create ``venv``.
+Install requirements for documentation building inside ``venv``.

 .. code-block:: console

+    cd OpenLane/
-    # assuming you are inside OpenLane folder and the parent direcoty of OpenLane can be used to store the venv directory.
+    # assuming you are inside OpenLane folder

-    # create venv enviornment
-    python -m venv ../venv

     # activate venv
-    source ../venv/bin/activate
+    source venv/bin/activate

     # Install required modules
-    python -m pip install -r docs/requirements.txt
+    make -C docs/ install

 You can check the installation and see that sphinx was installed.